 Secure attachment begins in childhood when there is at least one emotionally available, empathic and nurturing parent (or primary caregiver) on a consistent basis.
 When this isn't the case, however, a child becomes insecure, anxious and mistrustful and learns that he/she can't rely on others for help.

-Instead, he/she will, by default, develop damaging ways of coping with their sadness, hurt, fear and stress on their own: usually by either shutting down or escalating in anger. ➡️ These distorted coping habits will negatively impact their future love relationships and close friendships.
+Instead, he/she will, by default, develop damaging ways of coping with their sadness, hurt, fear and stress on their own: usually by either shutting down or escalating in anger. ➡️ These distorted coping habits will negatively impact their future love relationships and friendships.

-When our brain's anxiety level is elevated, we go into self-preservation mode: often resorting to what we did to survive/cope in childhood when we felt afraid, anxious, panicked, sad, insecure, threatened, etc. and our parents (primary caregivers) weren't available (they were unable or unwilling) to comfort us and help us manage these frightening feelings.
+Fight, flight or freeze.
+When incoming information from our partner/loved one is positive, reassuring and familiar, our amygdala is calm.
+However, when it perceives threatening or unfamiliar information, it increases our brain's anxiety level.
+When our brain's anxiety level is elevated, we go into self-preservation mode, often resorting to what we did to survive/cope in childhood when we felt afraid, anxious, panicked, sad, insecure, threatened, etc. and our parents/primary caregivers weren't available (were unable or unwilling) to comfort us and help us manage these frightening feelings.

 When we are triggered as adults in our romantic/close relationships, we tend to repeat unhealthy coping/self-protection patterns from our formative years.

 International Centre for Excellence in Emotionally Focused Therapy (ICEEFT)

-Attached: The New Science of Adult Attachment and How It Can Help You Find and Keep Love. - A. Levine & R. Heller, 2010 (book)
+Attached: The New Science of Adult Attachment and How It Can Help You Find and Keep Love. - A. Levine & R. Heller, 2010

 Attachment Styles test (free): dianepooleheller.com